MicrosoftDocs/xamarin-docs/docs/xamarin-forms/app-fundamentals/gestures/tap.md

 ## Using ICommand

-Applications that use the Mvvm pattern typically use `ICommand` rather than wiring up event handlers directly.
+Applications that use the Model-View-ViewModel (MVVM) pattern typically use `ICommand` rather than wiring up event handlers directly.
 The [`TapGestureRecognizer`](xref:Xamarin.Forms.TapGestureRecognizer) can easily support `ICommand` either by setting the binding in code:

 ```csharp
 var tapGestureRecognizer = new TapGestureRecognizer();